Introduction to EcoRI

-EcoRI (which is pronounced as "eco R one") is a restriction endonuclease enzyme that is found in the E. coli bacteria.
-It's a restriction enzyme which cuts/cleaves DNA double helices into pieces at particular sites as a result of the restriction-modification mechanism.
+EcoRI (which is pronounced as "eco R one") is a restriction endonuclease enzyme that is found in E. coli bacteria.
+It's a restriction enzyme that cuts/cleaves DNA double helices into pieces at particular sites as a result of the restriction-modification mechanism.
 Protective methylation at the specified target site nucleotides, which is put in place immediately after replication, ensures that the bacteria's DNA remains untouched.

 It has been used as a restriction enzyme in molecular biology.
 With the 5' end overhangs of AATT, EcoRI generates four nucleotide sticky ends.
-The enzyme breaks the nucleic acid recognition sequence (ecori recognition sequence) G↓AATTC, which does have a palindromic, complementary sequence of CTTAA↓G. Certain restriction enzymes may leave 3' overhangs or blunt ends without any overhangs, based on their break sites (EcoRI recognition sequence).
+The enzyme breaks the nucleic acid recognition sequence (EcoRI recognition sequence) G↓AATTC, which does have a palindromic, complementary sequence of CTTAA↓G. Certain restriction enzymes may leave 3' overhangs or blunt ends without any overhangs, based on their break sites (EcoRI recognition sequence).
 EcoRI is a 377-amino-acid protein with a molecular weight of 31 kDa.
 It's a homodimer, to be precise.

-The EcoRI restriction enzyme from Thermo Scientific recognises GAATTC sites and slices well at 37°C with its own buffer.
+The EcoRI restriction enzyme from Thermo Scientific recognizes GAATTC sites and slices well at 37°C with its buffer.

 In the prescribed buffer and chemical reactions, many of the enzymes show 100% activity.

 EcoRI has indeed been co-crystallized with the series that it cuts normally.
 The configuration of the complex 1QPS was solved using this crystal.
-The resolved crystal structure reveals that the enzyme homodimer's subunits communicate with DNA in a symmetrical manner.
-Two -helices within each subunit merge to create a four-helix package in the complex.
+The resolved crystal structure reveals that the enzyme homodimer's subunits symmetrically communicate with DNA.
+Two -helices within each subunit merge to create a four-helix package in the complex

-A restriction enzyme, also known as a restriction endonuclease or restrictase, is an enzyme which cuts/ cleaves DNA into pieces at or close to certain restriction sites throughout molecules.
+A restriction enzyme, also known as a restriction endonuclease or restricts, is an enzyme that cuts/ cleaves DNA into pieces at or close to certain restriction sites throughout molecules.
 Restriction enzymes are a subset of the larger endonuclease enzyme family.

 Restriction enzymes are divided into five groups based on their structure and whether they cut or do not cut their DNA substrate just at the recognition site or if the recognition and cleavage centers are distinct.
 Both restriction enzymes cut DNA twice, usually through every other sugar-phosphate backbone (i.e. each strand) of the double helix.

-These enzymes are present in bacteria as well as archaea, and they operate as a virus defence mechanism.
+These enzymes are present in bacteria as well as archaea, and they operate like a virus defense mechanism.
 Restriction enzymes within a prokaryote exclusively break up foreign DNA inside a process known as restriction digestion, while host DNA is covered by a modification enzyme that alters the prokaryotic DNA and prevents cleavage.
 The restriction alteration mechanism is made up of these two processes.

 Restriction enzymes like EcoRI have been used in a wide range of molecular genetics techniques such as DNA screening, cloning, and in vitro deletion of parts of DNA.

-Restriction enzymes which produce sticky ends of DNA, such as EcoRI, are frequently used to slice DNA before ligation because the sticky ends speed up the ligation reaction.
+Restriction enzymes that produce sticky ends of DNA, such as EcoRI, are frequently used to slice DNA before ligation because the sticky ends speed up the ligation reaction.

 Subject to the reaction conditions, EcoRI may show non-site-specific cutting, also recognized as star activity.